Chicken Feather Colors 101

 Duckwing

-Characterized by a distinct bar of contrasting color across the wing of the male.
+This feather color is characterized by a distinct bar of contrasting color across the wing of the male.
+Duckwing feathers can be golden, blue golden, silver (shown above), blue silver, and fawn silver.

 Fawn